 Honestly, the answer to this question will all depend on how much you love Sega.
 If you’re really into your hardware and want to have a little Sega Mega Drive (or Genesis) on show, then you can’t go wrong with this bit of kit.

-Personally, we do love having the option of playing Sega games on the go while playing in handheld mode and playing some of the games with our friends online, especially when adding the official Sega controller into the equation.
+Personally, I love having the option of playing Sega games on the go while playing in handheld mode and playing some of the games with my friends online, especially when adding the official Sega controller into the equation.

 There are around the same number of games on the Mega Drive list above as on the Switch too, and more games are arriving all the time.
 If you have a Switch, it’s worth having a look.